 As the Maltese Islands are predominantly Catholic, whereby religion and customary practices have an extraordinary impact evident in everyday life.
 Pretty much every town in Malta has its very own feasts devoted to their particular patron.
 The Maltese culture is known for their love towards their patron and their town feasts.
 Religious feasts in Malta are no exception when it comes to carousing and enjoying to the fullest.

-The establishment of the feasts dates back to the rule of the Knights of St John under Grandmaster De Rohan’s rule from 1775 to 1797.
+The feasts were established during the rule of the Knights of St. John under Grandmaster De Rohan from 1775 to 1797.
 There are around 60 feasts in Malta and 20 feasts in Gozo which make it an aggregate of around 80 town feasts in the Maltese Islands, a pretty big number for a small country.

 In the beginning, feasts were meant to be a celebration of thanksgiving for favours received from heaven.
 The feasts later became one important part of Maltese culture as locals started celebrating them with fervour and love.
 Feasts are now typically celebrated as festivals that go on for days or weeks depending on the feast.